GoogleCloudPlatform/cloud-opensource-java/docs/how-does-version-resolution-work-in-maven-and-gradle.md

 resolved version, then C will fail at runtime.
 From library D's perspective, this is fine, since Gradle chooses version 10.1.

-Let's add a new library (let's call it library E) which uses Maven as its build system, and which adds D as a dependency.
-When E is built, Maven will resolve the whole dependency graph, including D's subgraph, even though Gradle resolved the subgraph of D for itself when D was originally built.
-When Maven performs its version resolution, it chooses a different version of A (10.0) than Gradle did (10.1), which breaks C. This happens even though D works perfectly fine internally.
+Suppose we add a new library E which uses Maven as its build system, and which adds D as a dependency.
+When E is built, Maven resolves the whole dependency graph, including D's subgraph, even though Gradle resolved the subgraph of D for itself when D was originally built.
+When Maven performs its version resolution, it chooses a different version of A (10.0) than Gradle did (10.1), which breaks
+C. This happens even though D works perfectly fine internally.

 <img src="assets/images/ddc-resolution-08.png">

-As a consequence, the author of library E might file a bug against library D because it seems to have a bug.
-The author of library D would argue that there is no bug from their perspective.
+As a consequence, the author of library E might file a bug against library
+D. The author of library D would argue that there is no bug.
 From their narrow perspectives they are both right.
-From the ecosystem perspective, the author of library D unfortunately needs to adapt their dependencies so that they don't cause problems for Maven consumers (even though they may have sworn off Maven and use Gradle exclusively).
-In this case, they have an easy fix - they can upgrade the direct dependency of D on A:10.0 to A:10.1, so that both build systems make the same version resolution decisions, and everyone can be happy.
+From the ecosystem perspective, the author of library D unfortunately needs to adapt their dependencies so they don't cause problems for Maven consumers (even though they may have sworn off Maven and use Gradle exclusively).
+In this case, they have an easy fix - they can upgrade the direct dependency of D on A:10.0 to A:10.1, so that both build systems select the same versions, and everyone can be happy.

 <img src="assets/images/ddc-resolution-09.png">